-GSAC and ASWWU are different from a union in that they cannot bargain as equals with Western over terms and conditions of ASE employment.
-In contrast, if we form a union Western Administration would be legally required to negotiate with us over wages, hours, and working conditions of employment.
-GSAC and ASWWU are strong advocates for all students, which is not the same population as ASEs.
+GSAC and ASWWU are different from a union in that they cannot bargain as equals with Western over terms and conditions of student employment.
+In contrast, with our union, Western Administration is legally required to negotiate with us over wages, hours, and working conditions of employment.
+While GSAC and ASWWU are strong advocates for all students, they are not as focused on student employees.
 GSAC and ASWWU are also funded by student fees whose expenditures are ultimately approved by the University Administration, whereas a union is funded independently through membership dues.

 Why don’t we just work through GSAC and ASWWU?

-Many of us are active in GSAC and ASWWU and have come to the conclusion that without a union we don’t have the legal standing and power necessary to make necessary improvements to ASE terms and conditions and help Western become an even stronger University.
-Western Administration is not required to bargain with GSAC and ASWWU, and so can – and have – ignored some attempts at advocacy through those channels.
+Many of us are active in GSAC and ASWWU and have come to the conclusion that without a union we don’t have the legal standing and power necessary to make necessary improvements to student employees’ terms and conditions and help Western become an even stronger University.
+Western Administration is not required to bargain with GSAC and ASWWU, and therefore can – and has – ignored some attempts at advocacy through those channels.
 Given the track record of success at unionized campuses like UW, we believe this important change is critical and overdue.

 Would the Union replace GSAC and ASWWU?